CountyEthics

 Recommendations 3

-• Do not climb at Earl Crag today or in the coming days — the rock is saturated and conditions remain unsuitable.
+• Do not climb at Earl Crag today — the rock is almost certainly saturated internally after nearly two weeks of frequent rain.

 4 days ago